1) EXPLORE YOUR PROGRAM OPTIONS

 - Gilman Scholarship – The Gilman scholarship is a nationally-competitive scholarship open to undergraduate students who are U.S. citizens, Federal Pell Grant-eligible, and in the process of applying to, or have been accepted to, a credit-bearing study abroad program.
 For more information, visit the Gilman scholarship website.

 - Global Access Award – If you are an active Community for Excellence (C4E), Key/Key Plus or Academic Advancement Center (AAC) participant, you may be eligible for the Global Access Award.
-Make sure to check out the requirements for the award and to apply to the Common Scholarship Application.
+Students will be prompted to apply for scholarships, including the Global Access Award, when completing their education abroad application in the CSU MyEdAbroad portal.

 A Transfer Credit Form is required for programs that will transfer credits to CSU.